morris/vanilla-todo/README.md

 - No build steps
 - No external dependencies at runtime besides polyfills
+  - No dependency maintenance
+  - No breaking changes to monitor
 - Used only standard technologies:
   - Plain HTML, CSS and JavaScript
   - Standard DOM APIs